Schinzel/wise-crowd-data-generator/doc/project_description/project_overview.md

 # Project Overview

 ## Project Purpose
-The purpose of this project is to generate mocked data for the WiseCrowd platform.

-By changing parameters we can get very large data sets to test performance.
-We can create long bear or bull markets in the generated data to see how this affects the asset allocation indices.
-We can see how aggressive or cautious investors affects the asset allocation indices
+Generate mock financial data for WiseCrowd platform development and testing.

-## User story
+## User Story
 As a developer
-I want a tool that can generate mocked data
+I want a tool that can generate mock data
-So that I can develop the WiseCrowd platform using data of different sizes and configurations
+So that I can develop the WiseCrowd platform using datasets of different sizes and configurations

-## Business values
+## Key Capabilities
-By generating large data sets we can test the performance (time, RAM, CPU) for different scenarios.
-We can derive asset allocation indices and verify that these are as we expect.
+- Generate datasets of varying sizes to test performance
+- Create different market conditions (bull/bear markets) to test asset allocation algorithms
+- Simulate different investor behaviors (aggressive/conservative) for platform validation

 ## Target Users
 Developers of the WiseCrowd platform.

-## Project output
-The result of running the code be the files:
-- asset_data.txt
-- users.txt
-- price_series.txt
-- transactions.txt
-- user_holdings.txt

-These files can be used by the WiseCrowd platform to generate asset allocation indices.